 Give yourself a daily budget

-The foundation for saving money effectively while traveling lies in budgeting wisely.
+The foundation for spending less money while traveling lies in budgeting wisely.
 Depending on your financial means and goals, you could go about budgeting in two ways.

 You might set a daily travel budget before you even choose a destination.
 This will inform your location choice and rule out any places that are too expensive to visit based on your daily limit.